Can Large Language Models Predict the Outcome of Judicial Decisions?: Introduction

 \section{Introduction}

 LLMs have transformed NLP, achieving state-of-the-art (SOTA) performance across diverse tasks in multilingual and multitask settings \cite{zhao2023survey}.
-Advanced LLMs like Generative Pre-trained Transformer 4 (GPT-4) and Gemini demonstrate remarkable reasoning, comprehension, and problem-solving capabilities, enabling applications in specialized domains such as law \cite{padiu2024extent}, medicine \cite{liu2024performance, aydin2024large}, and education \cite{imran2024google}.
+Advanced LLMs like GPT-4 and Gemini demonstrate remarkable reasoning, comprehension, and problem-solving capabilities, enabling applications in specialized domains such as law \cite{padiu2024extent}, medicine \cite{liu2024performance, aydin2024large}, and education \cite{imran2024google}.